AimbotParce/MDS-AML-HiggsBosonKAN/README.md

 ## Report

-The project report can be found in the root directory as a PDF file named `HiggsBosonKAN.pdf`.
+The project report can be found in the root directory as a PDF file named `reports/HiggsBosonKAN.pdf`.
 In there, all the methodologies, experiments, results, and conclusions drawn from this project are detailed comprehensively.